Frequently Asked Questions

 If you are an experienced disaster responder you may be able to find overseas volunteering opportunities through the Disaster News Network, InterAction and the Center for International Disaster Information.

 Unfortunately, Episcopal Relief & Development does not accept unsolicited proposals.
-We primarily support Anglican and Episcopal Church agencies in their global and local humanitarian activities.
-We aim to strengthen the Church's position as an agent of development by providing funds, training and technical assistance to support programs that achieve strategic goals.
+We primarily support Anglican and Episcopal Church agencies and selected ecumenical and local NGOs in their global and local humanitarian activities.
+We aim to strengthen the Church’s position as an agent of development by providing funds, training and technical assistance to support programs that achieve strategic goals.
 For more information on how we work, please visit What We Do.

 We maintain the highest standards of accountability and are committed to using all donations appropriately and effectively to support programs that have a demonstrated impact on poverty, hunger and disease.
 Visit the Financials page to learn more.